 Hailing from Argentina, Ting Jun is a graduate student at the New School for Social Research.
 They are currently working on a 'biophilohistography of revolutionary trauma and the souls of Chinese folk,' a project that seeks to map out how the repressed his and herstories of our diasporic families are inhibiting our collective future: the premise is that inner psycho-emotional healing precedes the outward development of a political movement.
 Previously, Ting Jun worked as an organizer with SENS-UAW and CAAAV, and in a past life, was also a documentary photographer.

-Linda Luu is a senior at Hunter College studying Sociology and Asian American Studies and is passionate about mental health in immigrant and refugee communities.
+Linda Luu studied Sociology and Asian American Studies at Hunter College.
+She is passionate about mental health in immigrant and refugee communities.
 She organizes as the President of the Coalition for the Revitalization of Asian American Studies at Hunter and founded Youth Radical Reading, Arts, and Discussion- a social justice education program for high school youth.

 Liz Moy is an artist and activist from Chinatown, New York.
 She holds a BFA in Studio Art from NYU Steinhardt and is passionate about the intersection of gentrification and cultural production.